The danger of increasing calcium in isolation

 In an effort to stop rising osteoporosis rates in North America, as previously mentioned, calcium RDAs were increased in women to 1,200 mg/d.
-Other recommendations have even taken it higher, to 1,300 mg/d.
-Calcium is the only RDA where the recommendation is higher for women.
+Other recommendations have even taken it higher to 1,300 mg/d.
+Calcium is the only RDA where the recommendation is higher for women than for men.
+See the National Institutes of Health U.S. RDA tables.

 There are several problems with this strategy.
 First, there are risks associated with increasing calcium intake in isolation.
 Two recent studies in BMJ demonstrated this risk.
 The first, a 2010 meta-analysis of 26 studies, clearly showed that calcium supplementation increases the risk of both heart attacks and sudden death.
 (8)